 The amount of rifle power out of an RCW unit, even a good one, should be less than half of a WWI one.
 That leads to units fighting at much shorter ranges.
 It was a matter of willpower who won, not shooting.
 So Red sailor units were effective, despite having no training in land warfare (particularly the commanders).
 The Czechs were hugely effective in 1918 Siberia simply because they were organised and had an esprit de corps, even while fighting for a cause in which they had little interest.

-Most RCW infantry units in trouble will rout or surrender, not retreat fighting.
-They will not reform (at least not in the time of a table top battle).
-And "trouble" might simply be that enemy has appeared in their rear or that armour has appeared in front of them.
+Most RCW infantry units in trouble will rout or surrender, not retreat fighting, and would not reform until after the battle.
+Indeed, most units would retire at the first sign that the enemy had appeared in their rear or that armour has appeared in front of them.
+That the White "officer" units did not do this, was part of what made them so effective.

-MGs were the prime means of delivering firepower.
+MGs were the prime means of delivering firepower and could keep most infantry pinned almost indefinitely.
 RCW rules should increase their effectiveness relative to rifle fire.

 Good RCW cavalry should be able to frontally charge an isolated infantry unit and defeat it, at least some of the time.